ibm-cloud-docs/vmwaresolutions/archiref/kmip/design.md

 VMware vSAN encryption is only applicable to vSAN datastores.
 With this solution, VMware vCenter and your VMware ESXi hosts connect to a key management server such as KMIP for VMware to get encryption keys.
 These keys are used to protect individual disk drives used for your vSAN datastore, including both cache and capacity disks. vSAN encryption is implemented in a way that preserves the benefits of vSAN compression and deduplication, if you choose this option when you order a new instance or add a cluster.

 Because vSAN encryption operates at the datastore level, its primary goal is to prevent data exposure if loss of physical disk drives occurs.
-Also, vSAN encryption is fully compatible with all virtual machine backup and replication technologies, such as vSphere replication, cross-vCenter vMotion, VMware HCX, Zerto, Veeam, and IBM Spectrum Protect Plus.
+Also, vSAN encryption is fully compatible with all virtual machine (VM) backup and replication technologies, such as vSphere replication, cross-vCenter vMotion, VMware HCX, Zerto, Veeam, and IBM Spectrum Protect Plus.

 **Notes**:
 * vSAN encryption does not encrypt the host to host vSAN replication communications within your cluster.
 * vSAN encryption is not applicable to other storage solutions such as {{site.data.keyword.cloud_notm}} Endurance file and block storage.
 * vSAN encryption requires the vSAN Enterprise license.
-* The vSAN health check might issue periodic warnings that it is unable to connect to the KMS cluster from one or more of your vSphere hosts.
+* The vSAN health check might send periodic warnings that it is unable to connect to the Key Management Service (KMS) cluster from one or more of your vSphere hosts.
 These warnings occur because the vSAN health check connection times out too quickly.
 You can ignore these warnings.
-For more information, see [vSAN KMS Health Check intermittently fails with SSL Handshake Timeout error](https://kb.vmware.com/s/article/67115){:external}.
+For more information, see [vSAN KMS health check intermittently fails with SSL handshake timeout error](https://kb.vmware.com/s/article/67115){:external}.

 ### vSphere encryption
 {: #kmip-design-vsphere-encrypt}

 VMware vSphere encryption applies to all types of VMware storage, including vSAN storage and {{site.data.keyword.cloud_notm}} Endurance file and block storage.

 With this solution, vCenter Server and your ESXi hosts connect to a key management server such as KMIP for VMware to get encryption keys.
-These keys are used to protect individual virtual machine (VM) disks, according to your VM storage policies.
+These keys are used to protect individual VM disks, according to your VM storage policies.

-vSphere encryption operates at the virtual machine disk level, and so it can prevent data exposure if loss of physical disk drives or loss of VM disks occurs.
-Many backup and replication technologies cannot back up or replicate effectively because the provided data is encrypted.
+vSphere encryption operates at the VM disk level, and so it can prevent data exposure if loss of physical disk drives or loss of VM disks occurs.
+Some backup and replication technologies cannot back up or replicate effectively because the provided data is encrypted.

-Therefore vSphere encryption is not compatible with vSphere replication, cross-vCenter vMotion, VMware HCX, Zerto, or IBM Spectrum Protect Plus.
-However, when properly configured, Veeam Backup and Replication is compatible with vSphere encryption.
+vSphere encryption is not compatible with cross-vCenter vMotion, VMware HCX, or Zerto. vSphere encryption is compatible with vSphere replication when you use vSphere 6.7u1 or later.
+When properly configured, IBM Spectrum Protect Plus and Veeam Backup and Replication are also compatible with vSphere encryption.

 ### More considerations
 {: #kmip-design-considerations}

-When either type of encryption is enabled in your vSphere cluster, VMware creates an extra key to encrypt your ESXi core dumps, since these dumps might contain sensitive data such as key management credentials, encryption keys, or decrypted data.
-You should familiarize yourself with [vSphere Virtual Machine Encryption and Core Dumps](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-63728E8B-810D-418B-B1AA-6A0A2F92AABE.html).
+When either type of encryption is enabled in your vSphere cluster, VMware creates an extra key to encrypt your ESXi core dumps.
+These core dumps might contain sensitive data such as key management credentials, encryption keys, or decrypted data.
+For more information, see [vSphere VM encryption and core dumps](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-63728E8B-810D-418B-B1AA-6A0A2F92AABE.html){:external}.

 When KMIP for VMware is used together with vSAN encryption or vSphere encryption, several layers of key protection exist.

 If you plan to rotate keys, review the following information about the levels at which the keys can be rotated:
 * Your customer root key (CRK) protects all VMware keys.
 The keys can be rotated in the IBM Key Protect or Hyper Protect Crypto Services instance that is associated with your KMIP for VMware instance.
 * KMIP for VMware uses your CRK to protect the keys it generates and distributes to VMware.
-VMware considers these to be _key encrypting keys (KEKs)_.
+VMware considers these keys to be _key encrypting keys (KEKs)_.
   * If you are using vSphere encryption, you can rotate the keys by using the **Set-VMEncryptionKey** PowerShell command.
   * If you are using vSAN encryption, you can rotate the keys on the vSAN user interface.
 * VMware uses these KEKs to protect the actual keys it uses to encrypt disk drives and VM disks.
 You can rotate these keys by using what VMware calls a "deep" rekey.
 This operation reencrypts all your encrypted data so it might take a long time.